relishcolouredhat/grafana-training-exercises/README.md

 ##### 1.2c Canned Training Users

   If you are stuck - use one of the following users.
-The password is listed above in 1.1a.
+The password is the weak one listed above in 1.2a.

     - trainingtestuser0.grafana.net
     - trainingtestuser1.grafana.net